 Exactly what is AIS?
 While a large percentage of boaters have heard of it, fewer know what it is and fewer yet understand it's capabilities and benefits.
+Let's take a few minutes to outline thebasics and then go into more detail, especially the benefits to you as a boater.

 AIS, an acronym for Automatic Identification System.
 Here is a technical definition from “Marine Traffic” (the largest marine tracking provider in the world).